sidpalas/devops-directive-website/content/posts/2020/02/hugo-and-caddy-on-gcp/index.md

 (The CNAME record maps the www subdomain to the primary domain without www)

-### 10) Enabling HTTPs
+### 10) Enabling HTTPS

-The final element of the setup is to enable https within Caddy.
+The final element of the setup is to enable HTTPS within Caddy.
 This can be accomplished by modifying the `Caddyfile` to include the domains and an email address for the TLS configuration:

 ```bash
 my-awesome-domain.com www.my-awesome-domain.com {